What is the cause of church splits?

 Answer: Divisions that lead to church splits are a sad and all-too-common occurrence in the body of Christ.
 The effects of a church split, regardless of the cause, can be devastating.
 Church splits distress and dismay mature believers, disillusion new believers, cause havoc in the lives of pastors and their families, and bring reproach upon the name of Christ.
 But there is hope; churches that split can experience healing and restoration.

 Churches are like hospitals, full of wounded and sick people, but in the church the sickness is sin and the wounds are those we inflict upon ourselves and one another because of sin.
 One sin that causes multiple problems is a lack of forgiveness.
 No Christian is perfect, and no pastor or elder or deacon is perfect.
 When all these imperfect people get together, disagreements, hurt feelings and misunderstandings are inevitable.
 If our expectations of others are too high, disappointment is inevitable and can cause further feelings of hurt and resentment.
 Our response to one another should be to forgive one another in kindness and compassion (Ephesians 4:32; Colossians 3:13) and in Christian love, which covers a multitude of sins, followed by an increased commitment to serve one another (1 Peter 4:8-11).
 Once we are committed to forgiving, loving and serving one another, we will see each other’s differences in a new light.
-But if we react to differences of opinion by taking sides and gossiping, the split will widen, more harm will be done to the church members, and our message to the world will be further compromised.
+But if we react to differences of opinion, particularly those related to non-essential matters, by taking sides and gossiping, the split will widen, more harm will be done to the church members, and our message to the world will be further compromised.

 Also to be considered is that not all who sit in church week after week are truly Christians.
 Not all who name the name of Christ belong to Him, a truth He made clear in Matthew 7:16-23.
 We can identify both the true and the false by the fruits they produce.
 True Christians show forth the fruit of the Spirit who indwells them (Galatians 5:22-23), while the tares among the wheat sow discord and dissension.
 We need to be on guard for those the enemy places among us and exercise both wisdom and discernment, utilizing church discipline when necessary (Matthew 18:15-20) and speaking the truth in love in all things (Matthew 10:16; Ephesians 4:15).